sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.9.18    * Fix typo (regression bug) + add tolerance in schema + generic
+0.9.19    * Remove the try/except around tolerance (guess of strandness) to
-            title in multiqc_config. (oct 2020)
+            make sure this is provided by the user.
+Final onsuccess benefits from faster GFF function (sequana 0.9.4) 0.9.18    * Fix typo (regression bug) + add tolerance in schema + generic title in multiqc_config. (oct 2020)
 0.9.17    * add the *tolerance* parameter in the feature_counts rule as a user